nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User requests to list all persons.
 2. NUSocials shows a list of all persons from its addressbook.
 3. Users requests to overwrite certain fields of the person with updated information.
-4. NUSocials tags the person.
+4. NUSocials edits the person.

     Use case ends.
 ````